 Summary of Gary Renard’s Defense

-For the most part, Gary recently offered his detractors, and all interested parties, a brilliant blow-by-blow defense that exposes many inconsistencies and un-truths.
+For the most part, Gary recently offered his detractors, and all interested parties, a brilliant blow-by-blow defense that exposes many inconsistencies and untruths.
 This defense has now been printed by Jon Mundy in Miracles Magazine.
 In a human court of law, Renard would win, hands down.
 But it’s worth mentioning here that he might have taken the high road (as did Ken Wapnick) and ignored those who would attack him.
 Nevertheless, his choice to respond may also bring about a greater good by exposing the hypocrisies that have infiltrated the Course in Miracles community (mainly some of its facilitators) and thereby turned away many from studying the Course.
 Alas, all is not lost.
 Many students of spirituality have chosen to find new ways of learning Course principles, namely by finding teachers and authors who offer fresh ways to interpret its message.

 On the other hand, Gary’s newer book, Your Immortal Reality, seems to contain less inspiring material and is more about the author’s personal and professional experiences since the success of his first book.
-Yes indeed, Gary’s new book and his lengthy recent defenses seem to take every opportunity to promote himself and (as his detractors have stated) too often mentions how many books he’s sold.
+Yes indeed, Gary’s new book and his lengthy recent defenses seem to take every opportunity to promote himself and (as his detractors have stated) too often mention how many books he’s sold.
 But we would all probably find ourselves a little tempted to do the same.
 Gary’s behavior is not unlike a child who just surprised everyone and won a race that nobody even knew he had entered.
 He’s proud and he wants to tell everyone about it!
 Our job is to congratulate him and then encourage him to move on to maturing his approach.
-As for his detractors, they are simply mirroring the behaviors of the classic jealous siblings who want some credit of their own-a cry for love (and attention) that deserves nothing but love and forgiveness.
+As for his detractors, they are simply mirroring the behaviors of the classic jealous siblings who want some credit for their own cry for love (and attention) that deserves nothing but love and forgiveness.

 There are ACIM religious purists who study and analyze the “letter of the law” in the book and there are ACIM mystics who choose to experience and understand the Course.
 When selecting your teacher, choose wisely.